 The Trent Institute for Learning and Teaching (TILT) launched in 2015 as an initiative to support excellence in learning and teaching at NTU, and to celebrate, recognise and exchange innovative learning and teaching practice.

-Since 2015, TILT has grown into an institution-wide community of practice facilitating, promoting and celebrating excellence in learning and teaching and a flourishing culture of Scholarship of Teaching and Learning (SoTL) at NTU.
+Since 2015, the TILT community has grown into an institution-wide community of practice facilitating, promoting and celebrating excellence in learning and teaching and a flourishing culture of Scholarship of Teaching and Learning (SoTL) at NTU.

 As a member of the NTU community, you are automatically a member of TILT and can get involved in a variety of exciting ways, including: